DelgadoJosh/WanderingInnScraper/README.md

 # WanderingInnScraper
-A Webscraper for the Wandering Inn Web Novel, packaged in a GUI
+A Webscraper for the Wandering Inn Web Novel, packaged in a GUI.

+Created by Josh Delgado.

 This program allows one to download as much or as little of the web novel **The Wandering Inn** as a .txt file.
+It uses Python's Beautiful Soup for the webscraping, and PySimpleGUI for the GUI.

 It has a nice little front end that takes in 4 options to specify how to download everything: